apple/swift-async-algorithms/README.md

 **Swift Async Algorithms** is an open-source package of asynchronous sequence and advanced algorithms that involve concurrency, along with their related types.

+This package has three main goals:

+- First-class integration with `async/await`
+- Provide a home for time-based algorithms
+- Be cross-platform and open source

+## Motivation

+ AsyncAlgorithms is a package for algorithms that work with *values over time*.
+That includes those primarily about *time*, like `debounce` and `throttle`, but also algorithms about *order* like `combineLatest` and `merge`.
+Operations that work with multiple inputs (like `zip` does on `Sequence`) can be surprisingly complex to implement, with subtle behaviors and many edge cases to consider.
+A shared package can get these details correct, with extensive testing and documentation, for the benefit of all Swift apps.

+ The foundation for AsyncAlgorithms was included in Swift 5.5 from [AsyncSequence](https://github.com/apple/swift-evolution/blob/main/proposals/0298-asyncsequence.md).
+Swift 5.5 also brings the ability to use a natural `for/in` loop with `await` to process the values in an `AsyncSequence` and `Sequence`-equivalent API like `map` and `filter`.
+Structured concurrency allows us to write code where intermediate state is simply a local variable, `try` can be used directly on functions that `throw`, and generally treat the logic for asynchronous code similar to that of synchronous code.

+This package will provide a home for these APIs.
+Development and API design will take place on [GitHub](https://github.com/apple/swift-async-algorithms) and the [Swift Forums](https://forums.swift.org/c/related-projects/).

 ## Contents

 #### Combining asynchronous sequences